arlac77/repository-provider/README.md

 ### asyncIterator

-List all entries of the branch
+List all entries of the branch.

 Returns **asyncIterator\<ConentEntry>** all entries in the branch

 ### maybeEntry

-Get exactly one matching entry by name or undefine if no such entry is found
+Get exactly one matching entry by name or undefine if no such entry is found.

 #### Parameters